-Nirvana’s popularity was booming, that ‘Smells Like Teen Spirit’ video was all over MTV and Kurt Cobain was on the cover of every alternative music magazine going.
-So it would only go without saying that this was the perfect moment to support a small local band in a quaint, unknown bar, right?
+Nirvana’s popularity was booming, that ‘Smells Like Teen Spirit’ video was all over MTV, and Kurt Cobain was on the cover of every alternative music magazine on the planet.
+With that, it would only go without saying that this was the perfect moment to support a small local band in a quaint, unknown music venue, right?
 Well, that’s exactly what happened.

 Nirvana’s first full Scottish performance was to a sold-out Friday night at the city’s Calton Studios.
-It was after this show that a small Edinburgh-based band called The Joyriders decided to invite Nirvana to support them at a charity fundraiser for the city’s Sick Kids hospital the following Sunday.
-It was an invitation the band duly accepted.
+It was after this show that a small Edinburgh-based group named The Joyriders decided to invite Nirvana to support them at a charity fundraiser for the city’s children’s hospital the following Sunday.
+Despite the international fame that they were immersed in, it was an invitation Nirvana duly accepted.